 Aluminum in its modern form has been around for more than a century.
 In the 1880s, it was considered more valuable than gold, particularly because it was difficult to produce in a pure form.
 Ever since what is considered the First Age of Aluminum, the metal has become an integral staple of our daily lives in some form or another—vehicles, aircraft, currency, and substrates for electronics such as

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!